Very informative and relaxed tour – Our guide was great and gave us ample time to tour and relax. She was very knowledgeable and stayed on time.

 Services of an English speaking driver/guide

-Pick up and return at hotel or ship in Bordeaux
+Pick up and return at hotel in Bordeaux

 Transportation in recent & fully equipped compact van

 Visit and tasting at a Winery of Bas Armagnac

 Visit and tasting in an ageing cellar in Bas Armagnac

 Bottled water in the minivan

 Entrance fees, wine tasting fees in the Wineries